sven-hash/docs/docs/run-nym-nodes/gateways.md

      |_| |_|\__, |_| |_| |_|
             |___/

-             (gateway - version 0.11.0)
+             (gateway - version 0.12.0)

 usage: --help to see available options.

 ```

 To check available configuration options use:

 ```
-nym@localhost:~$ ./nym-gateway init --help
+ ./nym-gateway init --help
 ```

-In order to initialize your gateway the `id` and `host` parameters are required, although feel free to experiment with adding any of the other flags output from the `--help` command above:
+In order to initalise your gateway the `id` and `host` parameters are required, although feel free to experiment with adding any of the other flags output from the `--help` command above:

 ```
 --announce-host <announce-host>        The host that will be reported to the directory server